 - Stir and allow to cool to room temperature.

-- To a mixer add the now cooled chocolate mixture and beat in the six eggs one at a time into the batter.
+- Add the the now cooled chocolate mixture and beat in the six eggs one at a time into the batter using an electric mixer.

 - Next add the sugar substitute, unsweetened cocoa powder, coconut flour, baking powder, salt and vanilla extract.